Home Inspector Training Courses

 The OAHI requires entry-level training being to be taken through an accredited Ontario community college, Ontario private career college or an accepted out of province equivalent.
 To be accepted by the OAHI these education provider must demonstrate that successful completion of their program fulfills the core educational requirements of the National Occupational Standards (NOS) for Home and Property Inspectors and includes exposure to an OAHI recognized Standard of Practice (SOP).

 Private career colleges are accepted as equivalent to community colleges subject to applicable policy, but students may be required to take final competency exam.

 The Home Inspection Programs offered by the following education providers are currently accepted by the OAHI and are considered to fulfill requirements.

-Algonquin College, Cambrian College, Centennial College, Conestoga College, Confederation College, Durham College, Fanshawe College, George Brown, Georgian College, Lambton College, Loyalist College, Mohawk College, Niagara College, Northern College, Seneca College, Sheridan College, Fleming College, St. Clair College, St. Lawrence College, York University.
+Algonquin College, Cambrian College, Centennial College, Conestoga College, Confederation College, Durham College, Fanshawe College, George Brown, Georgian College, Lambton College, Loyalist College, Mohawk College, Niagara College, Seneca College, Sheridan College, Fleming College, St. Clair College, and St. Lawrence College.

 Other colleges may offer Seneca College courses through OntarioLearn.

 OAHI Approved Private Career Colleges:

 These courses may be available in class, online or by correspondence.
 Check your community colleges for availability.
 Some community colleges offer an enhanced home inspection program.